How to Use AirPods: Pairing, Controls, Settings and Function

 AirPods Controls

-Besides managing audio through the apps you use, your AirPods offer built-in controls for various functions like pausing, resuming playback, skipping tracks, answering calls, and using Siri.
+Besides managing audio through the apps you use, your AirPods offer built-in controls for several functions like pausing, resuming playback, skipping tracks, answering calls, and using Siri.
+That keeps the instructions practical because AirPods menus and control options are not identical across every model.

 AirPods (1st or 2nd generation) controls